Chemaclass/php-best-practices/README.md

 * [Strict Types](/technical-skills/strict-types.md)

-> Use strict_types constant when possible; specially for your new PHP files.
+> Use strict_types constant when possible; specially for your new files.

 * [Testing](/technical-skills/testing.md)